No card bonus point system for Marist 7s

 March 16, 2021 7:15 am

-Discipline has been a worry for the Fiji 7s side for the last few seasons and organizers of the 45th Fiji Bitter Marist 7s have found a way to help out.
+Discipline has been a worry for the Fiji 7s side and local clubs for the last few seasons and organizers of the 45th Fiji Bitter Marist 7s have found a way to help out.

-As part of the tournament’s sapphire anniversary Tournament Director Koli Korovulavula says they’ve incorporated things that are of value to the management of our national 7s teams.
+As part of the tournament’s sapphire anniversary, Tournament Director Koli Korovulavula says they’ve incorporated things that are of value to the teams.

-He says it would not be right if what they are introducing doesn’t help the national side.
+He says it would not be right if what they are introducing doesn’t help the teams which includes a shadow national side that is going to take part.

 Korovulavula says a team without a yellow or red card will get a bonus point.